JocaPC/tsql-cdm-tool/README.md

 SQL library tool that works with Common Data Model.
 Currently, it works with serverless Synapse SQL pool.

 > **Important**
 > This is community script and CDM is not supported in serverless SQL pool.
 Vote for CDM support on [Azure feedback page](https://feedback.azure.com/forums/307516-azure-synapse-analytics/filters/new?category_id=387862) if you need native support.
 This script is provided AS-IS under [MIT licence](https://github.com/JocaPC/tsql-cdm-tool/blob/main/LICENSE).

+you can report the bugs in the [issue section](https://github.com/JocaPC/tsql-cdm-tool/issues).

 # Setup